-Cochrane (1994) also argues that the consumption to output ratio contains useful information for disentangling the permanent to the transitory component.
+Cochrane (1994) also argues that the consumption to output ratio contains useful information to disentangle the permanent to the transitory component.
 This result can receive a structural interpretation using a simple permanent income model.
 This model implies that consumption is a random walk and that consumption and total income are cointegrated.
-Consequently, it follows from the intertemporal decisions on consumption that any shock to aggregate output that leaves consumption constant is necessarily a transitory shock.
+Consequently, it follows from the intertemporal decisions on consumption that any shock to aggregate output that leaves consumption constant is necessary a transitory shock.
 The joint observation of output growth and the log of consumption to output ratio allows the econometrician to separate shocks into permanent and transitory components, as perceived by consumers.
-Moreover, in the data, we can reject the unit root for this ratio and the empirical autocorrelation function is clearly less persistent that the one for hours.
-The introduction of a less persistent variable in level in the VAR also allows us to minimise the problem of weak instruments raised by Christiano et al. (2004) and Gospodinov (2006).
-So we introduce this ratio as an instrument to identify the technology shocks.
+Moreover, in data, we can reject the unit root for this ratio and the empirical autocorrelation function is clearly less persistent that the one for hours.
+The introduction of a less persistent variable in level in the VAR also allows to minimize the problem of weak instruments raised by Christian, Eichenbaum and Vigfusson (2004) and Gospodinov (2006).
+So we decide to introduce this ratio as instrument to identify the technology shocks.
 With this identified shocks at the first step, we can then evaluate the impact of these shocks on a variable of interest (for example, hours) in the second step.

-1.2.
-The Approach
+1.2 The approach

-We now present the two-step approach in greater detail.
+We now present in deeper details the two-step approach.